What is a tracheostomy?

 At the beginning of the pandemic, Emma Byrd had spent three months in the NICU with vocal cord paralysis–a scary and life-altering issue for anyone, much less a newborn.
 Desperate for answers, the Byrds initially heard about an invasive and risky tracheostomy.

-Then, an alternative procedure–a cricoid split– was proposed.
+Then, a tracheostomy alternative–a cricoid split– was proposed.
 Though the Byrds are from Memphis, they believed they might need to travel to Cincinnati to receive this treatment.

 Luckily, Dr. Anthony Sheyn encountered the Byrds at this crucial moment!
 They talked about Emma’s options, which included a cricoid split.
 What looked like a last-resort surgery in Cincinnati became an incredible success story right here in Memphis!